Join the program! Get in touch with your local Alzheimer Society.

-- Minds in Motion participants have early to mid-stage signs of dementia and are accompanied by their care partners.
+- Minds in Motion® participants have early to mid-stage signs of dementia and are accompanied by their caregivers.

 - In some circumstances individuals register on their own, please connect with your local Alzheimer Society for more information on this option.

 - A maximum of 11 couples, or 22 participants, enrolled in each eight-week program.